 For such a small village, Port Isaac seems to get more than its fair share of the limelight.
 Perhaps it's not so surprising when you consider how beautiful the old village and surrounding landscape are.
-Once a well kept secret, Port Isaac has regularly graced page and screen over the last 10 years or so, having provided the location for the film 'Saving Grace' as well as the spin-off TV series, 'Doc Martin'.
+Once a well kept secret, Port Isaac has regularly graced page and screen over the last 25 years or so, having provided the location for the film 'Saving Grace' as well as the spin-off TV series, 'Doc Martin'.
 All of this and we haven't even mentioned the Fisherman's Friends yet, who's live performances on the beach on Summer Friday nights are one of the cultural highlights of the area.

 Incidentally, Port Isaac is a working harbour with the local boats specialising in crab and lobster.
 Both are excellent, with the lobsters some of the best you'll eat anywhere in the world.
 Calum and Tracy serve the best freshly landed crab, lobster and more off their own boat up at "Fresh From The Sea" (left out the door and 3 minutes up Fore Street on the left).

-The local surfing is some of the best in the British Isles with Trebarwith Strand and Polzeath beach nearby, as well as Tregardock beach for those who like their beaches less busy (the walk from the nearest car parking spot is about 10 mins).
+The local surfing is some of the best in the British Isles with Trebarwith Strand and Polzeath Beach nearby, as well as Tregardock beach for those who like their beaches less busy (the walk from the nearest car parking spot is about 10 mins).
 The Camel Estuary around Daimer Bay is also very popular amongst wind surfers.
 See Andy Cameron at Wavehunters in the village to organise surfing lessons as well as nature-spotting boat trips along the coast.